g-dolphin/WorldCarbonPricingDatabase/README.md

 ## Repository files

 The repository is organised around three main folders:
-1. `Data`, which contains the `.csv` files constituting the dataset
+1. `_data`, which contains the `.csv` files constituting the dataset.
-2. `Sources`, which contains the `.csv` files recording the data sources as well as `.csv` files linking every data source citation to their full reference.
-These 'mapping' files are available in the folder [references](https://github.com/gd1989/WorldCarbonPricingDatabase/tree/master/Sources/references)
+2. `_sources`, which contains the `.csv` files recording the data sources as well as `.csv` files linking every data source citation to their full reference.
+These 'mapping' files are available in the folder [references](https://github.com/gd1989/WorldCarbonPricingDatabase/tree/master/Sources/references).
-3. `Scripts_basic`, which contains short Python scripts for basic manipulation of the original files
+3. `_code`, which contains short Python scripts for basic manipulation of the original files.

 ## Contribution

 The dataset is under continuous development.
-While every precaution has been taken to accurately record coverage and price information for each carbon pricing mechanism, the size of the undertaking has been such that some inaccuracies might remain.
+While every precaution has been taken to accurately record coverage and price information, the size of the undertaking has been such that some inaccuracies might remain.
 Contributions to its development and improvement as well as to update of existing records are welcome (and encouraged).

-The initial dataset development focused on IPCC sectors (and sub-sectors therein) 1.
-Energy and 2.
-Industrial Processes and Product Use.
-More specifically, I recorded information on sub-sectors of category 1A (Fuel Combustion Activities), 1B2 (Fugitive Emissions from Fuels - Oil and Natural Gas) and 2A1 (Cement Production).
-Information on carbon pricing mechanisms in other sectors has, so far, not been systematically recorded.
-This focus is the result of a decision criterion: availability of comprehensive standardized international CO_2 emissions data for a given IPCC sector.
-An extension of records to other IPCC sectors would be a welcome addition to the dataset and will be pursued as time and resources allow.

 ### Contributing to the dataset: step-by-step guidance